tuanductran/todo-list-vite/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Enhance your task management with this React Vite-powered Todo List application.
+Enhance your task management with the Todo List application developed with React Vite.
 Simplify your planning and organization while enjoying a modern and efficient user experience.